African American & Diasporic Studies Certificate

 All GCP students must enroll in the pro-seminar AAS 601, “Interdisciplinary Approaches to African American/Diasporan Studies.”
 This course is typically offered during the Fall term.
 Designed to provide a strong interdisciplinary foundation and familiarize students with a wide-range of methodological approaches, the course introduces students to questions and themes that have shaped and continue to shape the fields of African American and Diasporan Studies.
 AAS 601 is taught and graded by one professor, who may invite DAAS colleagues and visiting professors to contribute their particular strengths to cross-disciplinary conversations.
 Although different professors teach the course, the syllabus for AAS 601 is reviewed annually by the DAAS Curriculum Committee.

-GCP students must also enroll in AAS 890, which they usually take as an independent study.
+GCP students must also enroll in AAS 890 (Independent Study) or AAS 891 (Seminar).
 The course enables students to complete a culminating, interdisciplinary research project—such as a dissertation chapter, a prelim, or a Master’s thesis—that is subject to approval by the student’s faculty advisor and the DAAS Graduate Curriculum Committee.
-Each student in AAS 890 is required to present his or her work in at least one public forum, such as a lecture or a brown-bag.
+Each student in AAS 890/AAS 891 is required to present his or her work in at least one public forum, such as a lecture or a brown-bag.
 DAAS runs a number of speakers’ series that will facilitate this requirement.
 Students may also fulfill the requirement by giving a presentation in their primary department or at a conference or symposium hosted by U-M, by another university, or by a recognized academic professional organization.
-Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator for official certification.
+Students must provide appropriate documentation of their public presentations and submit their papers—whether presented at DAAS or elsewhere—to the GCP Program Coordinator for official certification

 Breadth Requirement (9 credits total)